 Plus, when you purchase, finance, OR lease equipment in the United States, you’re able to write off the full amount of your equipment purchase with the Section 179 Tax Deduction:

 Also, we want to mention that while owning or leasing a metal roof panel portable rollforming machine is very similar to owning a car, a rollforming machine retains much of its original value and makes your business profits for many years.
-This is just another reason that if you can afford a machine, whether it’s paid for all at once or financed via monthly payments, you should look into it.
+This is another reason you should look into it if you can afford a machine, whether it’s paid for all at once or financed via monthly payments.

-Some contractors are fine with end lapping panels and, if installed correctly, it can work out well.
-However, lapping panels to compensate for length does open the roof up to many issues, including one of the most damaging roof problems: A water leak.
+Some contractors are fine with end lapping panels; if installed correctly, it can work out well.
+However, lapping panels to compensate for length does open the roof up to many issues, including one of the most damaging roof problems: water leaks.

-Portable rollformers allow you to run continuous lengths without ever having to pay extra to get it to the job site.
+Portable rollformers allow you to run continuous lengths without paying extra to get it to the job site.
 So if you want to avoid paying extra for special shipping, having a portable rollformer cuts the issue of shipping long panels from the equation.

 With portable rollforming, you can change the length of the panels on the fly, which helps reduce the amount of metal that gets cut off, unused, and wasted.
-Many portable rollformers come with computer controllers (the UNIQ Control System comes integrated with AppliCad software) where you can easily input the desired length between runs.
-Additionally, with a portable machine, there’s no need to overbuy coil that may or may not be used; you can just buy the coil you need when you need it.
+Many portable rollformers come with computer controllers where you can easily program the desired lengths and quantities between runs.
+Additionally, with a portable machine, there’s no need to overbuy coil that may or may not be used; you can buy the coil you need when you need it.

-If you have panels delivered from an in-plant manufacturer, you run the risk of having significant material “drops” that cannot be used elsewhere.
-As discussed earlier, there’s also the possibility of incorrect or damaged shipments of finished panels that are not able to be used and must be discarded.
+If you have panels delivered from an in-plant manufacturer, you risk having significant material “drops” that cannot be used elsewhere.
+As discussed earlier, there’s also the possibility of incorrect or damaged shipments of finished panels that can’t be used and must be discarded.

-#7: You want to change/expand your business to start manufacturing chop & drop panels
+Reason #7: You want to change or expand your business to start manufacturing chop & drop panels

-Some contracting companies want to just focus their efforts on installing, but there are those that maybe want to branch out and diversify what they can offer by rollforming panels to sell to others as a “chop and drop” operation.
+Some contracting companies want to just focus their efforts on installing, but some may want to branch out and diversify what they can offer by rollforming panels to sell to others as a “chop and drop” operation.
 So instead of just rollforming your own roof panels, you could transport your portable machine to another contractor’s job site, run the panels they need, and then move on to the next job.
 This is just another avenue for making extra profits at little to no cost to you as the machine owner.

-Choosing whether or not to buy a portable rollforming machine is an important decision with a lot of factors to take into consideration.
-However, if you’ve identified with any of the seven common reasons listed above, buying a rollformer might be an excellent choice for your contracting business.
+Choosing whether or not to buy a portable rollforming machine is an important decision with many factors to consider.
+However, if you’ve identified with any of these reasons, buying a rollformer might be an excellent choice for your contracting business.

-For further assistance in determining if buying a portable machine is right for you, ask yourself these questions:
+To help determine if buying a portable roof panel machine is right for you, ask yourself these questions:

-- Will I be overextending myself or my business if I were to purchase a machine?
+- Will I be overextending myself or my business if I purchase a machine?
 Will my business qualify for financing?
-(For reference: Depending on the features and functionalities, metal panel portable rollforming machines generally cost $26,000 or above.)
+(For reference: Depending on the features and functionalities, metal roofing portable rollforming machines generally cost $30,000 or more.)

 - Is my business able to operate on a factory panel supplier’s schedule?
 Or are my projects frequently unpredictable?